Zinnia Growing Guide

 None.
 Zinnias cannot tolerate cold temperatures.

-Mix a light application of a balanced organic fertilizer into the soil prior to planting.
-In midsummer, drench plants with a high-nitrogen liquid fertilizer to stimulate strong reblooming.
+Mix a light application of a balanced organic fertiliser into the soil prior to planting.
+In midsummer, drench plants with a high-nitrogen liquid fertiliser to stimulate strong reblooming.

 Sow and Plant

 Plant zinnias in late spring, after the last frost has passed and the soil is warm.
 Start seeds indoors in individual containers, set out purchased plants, or direct-sow into warm soil.
-Poke seeds into the soil about one-half inch (1 cm) deep and 3 inches (8 cm) apart.
-Thin to 12 inches (30 cm) apart in all directions for dwarf varieties.
-Zinnia varieties that grow more than 24 inches (60) cm) tall require 18 inches (45 cm) between plants.
+Poke seeds into the soil about 1 cm deep and 8 cm apart.
+Thin to 30 cm apart in all directions for dwarf varieties.
+Zinnia varieties that grow more than 60 cm tall require 45 cm between plants.

 Our Garden Planner can produce a personalized calendar of when to sow, plant and harvest for your area.